MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-resource-propagation.md

 * `effect`: The effect of the toleration, such as `NoSchedule`.
 * `operator`: The operator of the toleration, such as `Exists` or `Equal`.

 Each toleration is used to tolerate one or more specific taint applied on the `ClusterResourcePlacement`.
 Once all taints on a [`MemberCluster`](./concepts-fleet.md#what-are-member-clusters) are tolerated, the scheduler can then propagate resources to the cluster.
-You can't update or remove tolerations from a `ClusterResourcePlacement` object once it's created.
+You can't update or remove tolerations from a `ClusterResourcePlacement` object once created.

 For more information, see the [open-source Fleet documentation on tolerations][fleet-tolerations].